shivannis/xandr-docs-public/xandr-docs/articles/curate/create-and-activate-a-plan.md

 ---
-title: Create and Activate a Plan
+title: Microsoft Curate - Create and Activate a Plan
 description: The article describes how to create and activate a plan.
 ---